ZhangDengwei/IIBacFinder/README.md

 After this step, the installation of IIBacFinder will be complete.

-<font color="red">We recommend running the demo before analyzing your own data, in case unexpected bugs come out.</font>
+<font color=red>We recommend running the demo before analyzing your own data, in case unexpected bugs come out.</font>

 ## Running IIBacFinder